 Creek Chub Bait Co.
 Deluxe Wagtail Lure

 This lure made of wood with a glass eye is marked Creek Chub Bait Co.
 Garrett, Ind. on the metal lip.
 Sellers sometimes reference the brand as CCB Co. in their listings.
 This is the goldfish coloration, but it came in other colors as well and each version must be evaluated individually in terms of value.
 This is the plain tail model.
-It sold for $75 (not including buyer's premium) in a Morphy Auctions live webcast event in November of 2105.
+It sold for $75 (not including buyer's premium) in a Morphy Auctions live webcast event in November 2015.

 04 of 06